Whether you’re travelling for business or pleasure, there’s not much you can do to turn a long-haul flight into an enjoyable experience.

 1. Avoid heavy meals

 It’s better to stay away from heavy meals before or during your flight.
 They are tougher for your body to digest and may make it more difficult to fall asleep.
 Plus, being bloated can lead to discomfort while in the air, meaning you’ll struggle more in your seat.

 2. Snack carefully

-Go for healthy carb-rich foods such as wholegrain bread and oatmeal to keep your blood sugar levels low - this makes it easier to cope with jet lag.
+Go for healthy, carb-rich foods such as wholegrain bread and oatmeal to keep your blood sugar levels low - this makes it easier to cope with jet lag.
 Another healthy snack idea is protein-rich nibbles.
-Pack almonds, cheese, yogurt, or even protein bars.
-They will boost your energy and keep you full for longer.
+Pack cheese, yoghurt, or even protein bars.
+They’ll boost your energy and keep you full for longer.

 3. Hydrate, hydrate, hydrate